Sir Roland Wilson Pat Turner Scholarship

 Agencies look for the following attributes when selecting applicants for shortlisting:

-Identification of an area of study/research that is of priority public interest, of relevance and enduring interest for the APS.
+- identification of an area of study/research that is of public interest and strategic priority, of relevance and enduring interest for the APS.

 Stage 3: Foundation shortlisting and interviews